pisinger/pisinger.github.io/_posts/2025-08-01-demystifying-konnectivity-in-k8s.md

 kubectl gadget run trace_tcp:latest -n kube-system -p konnectivity-agent-xxxxxx --connect-only
 ```

-> 💡Alternatively you could also `nsenter` into the Konnectivity Agent namespace and use `tcpdump` to capture traffic sent to the node, as well to the webhooks.
+> 💡Alternatively you could also `nsenter` into the Konnectivity Agent namespace and use `tcpdump` to capture traffic sent to the node, and to the webhooks.
 {: .prompt-info}

 ## 🛡️ Security Benefits